aakash-00798/FullStack-development/README.md

-this is for the advanced problem
+This is for the advanced problem
 News App with Search and API Integration
 •	Features:
 o	Fetch news from a public API like NewsAPI.